replicatedhq/replicated-docs/docs/reference/custom-resource-redactor.md

 # Redactor

-Preflight checks and support bundles include built-in redactors that hide sensitive customer data after it is collected and before it is analyzed.
+Preflight checks and support bundles include built-in redactors that hide sensitive customer data before it is analyzed.
 These default redactors hide passwords, tokens, AWS secrets, IP addresses, database connection strings, and URLS that contain usernames and passwords.
 The default redactors cannot be disabled, but you can add custom redactors to support bundles using the Redactor custom resource manifest file.
 For example, you can redact API keys or account numbers, depending on your customer needs.
 For more information about redactors, see [Redacting Data](https://troubleshoot.sh/docs/redact/) in the Troubleshoot documentation.

 ## Basic Manifest File

 To define custom redactors, add the Redactor custom resource to your release and then add redactors.
-The following is a basic Redactor custom resource manifest file (`kind: Redactor`):
+The following YAML is a basic Redactor custom resource manifest file (`kind: Redactor`) that you can start with:

 ```yaml
 apiVersion: troubleshoot.sh/v1beta2